kristiyanivanovx/WeLearn/README.md

 ## Installation instructions

 ### External logins
-For the Goolge Authentication option to work you need to configure it.
+For the Google Authentication option to work you need to configure it.

 * In the Credentials page of the Google console (https://console.developers.google.com/apis/credentials), after creating an project, select ```CREATE CREDENTIALS``` > ```OAuth client ID```.
 * In the Application type dialog, select ```Web application```.
 Provide a ```Name``` for it.